 We now want to have a look at selected concepts from NLP and how they can be implemented in Python using spaCy.

-In our example we want to work with the small English language model which can be installed using the following command:
+In our example, we want to work with the small English language model which can be installed using the following command:

-python -m spacy download en_core_web_sm
+python -m spaCy download en_core_web_sm

 Tokenization

-Tokenization is often the first steps which is performed in NLP tasks.
+Tokenization is often the first step that is performed in NLP tasks.
 Using spaCy, word and sentence tokenization can be implemented in the following steps:

-Create a spaCy document: In the first line we import the spacy library.
-The English model is loaded in line 2 and in line 3 we create a document.
+Create a spaCy document: In the first line, we import the spaCy library.
+The English model is loaded in line 2, and in line 3 we create a document.